[?] Subscribe To This Site

 12. Arrange and paste the trimmed flowers on top of the flourish and add glitter glue to the centers of each flower.

-Click on the following link to see more Easter card designs.
+Click on the following links to see more Easter card designs.